Daily Mail, NBC, Yahoo, others indirectly paid Melania Trump thousands

 In a standard photo contract, the photographer gets royalties and the photo agency receives fees for each use of an image.
 Models are not paid royalties.

-Paying royalties to the Trumps and limiting the use to only positive stories about a prominent politician is unusual, according to Akili Ramsess, executive director of the National Press Photographers Association.
-She said that while celebrity wedding or baby photographs are sometimes licensed so part of the fees flows back to the celebrity, it is rare for politicians.
-Keith Major, another Getty photographer who has also photographed Melania Trump, does not share royalties with her, and agreed that splitting income with a subject is unusual.
+Paying royalties to the Trumps and limiting the use to only positive stories is unusual for news organizations, according to Akili Ramsess, executive director of the National Press Photographers Association.
+She said that celebrity wedding or baby photographs are sometimes licensed so part of the fees flows back to the celebrity.
+Keith Major, another Getty photographer who has also photographed Melania Trump, said he does not share royalties with her.

 Getty's licensing agreement does not offer any hint that money is also paid to the Trumps, and the arrangement did not appear to have become public until the income was listed in the president's May financial filing.